klaser/homestead-for-magento2/README.md

 ## Create an Nginx file for Magento 2
 [Here is a sample nginx file for Magento 2](magento2.test), assuming you have used the example names above.

+## Create an Upstream file
+In your `nginx` directory, there should be a directory named `conf.d`.
+Any file named `*.conf` will be loaded by nginx.

+Copy the contents of the included `[upstream.conf](upstream.conf)` in this repository to `/etc/nginx/conf.d/upstream.conf`.

+This file defines the various upstream variables for using different versions of PHP.
+For Magento 2.3, we will use `fastcgi_72` which uses `PHP 7.2`.

 ## Restart nginx
 In terminal, make sure you are connected to your vagrant box: `cd ~/Homestead` and `vagrant ssh`